Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

     ![mac-installer.png](/img/mac-installer.png)

-    **3. First-time launch (Gatekeeper):** macOS blocks the app on first launch because it's not from the App Store.
+    **3. First-time launch (Gatekeeper):** If macOS cannot verify the app's developer or notarisation, it may block launch.
+Apps distributed outside the App Store are not automatically blocked solely for that reason.

     ![mac-app-blocked.png](/img/mac-app-blocked.png)